 Rough sheets are very unpleasant to sleep on.
 Even fancy Egyptian cotton sheets can start out feeling stiff or scratchy.
 Instead of giving up on them and shoving them to the back of the closet or getting rid of them, you can soften your sheets with common household items such as baking soda or vinegar.

 Why so Coarse?

 New sheets can feel scratchy and downright uncomfortable due to chemical coatings that the manufacturer adds.
 The chemicals can make the sheets feel and look crisp, but too much so makes them unpleasant to use.
-The chemicals might fade away after several items of washing.
+The chemicals might fade away after several washings.
 If your older sheets feel scratchy, this can be from the fibers the sheets contain, or it could be that the sheets are being improperly washed and dried.
 A low thread count can make the bedding scratchy as well.
-You can only get low-quality sheets to a certain level of softness, but using natural softeners like baking soda can help a bit.
+You can only get low quality sheets to a certain level of softness, but using natural softeners like baking soda can help a bit.